-18.9 Onload and Line Rate Packet Capture
+17.10 Onload and Line Rate Packet Capture

 It is not possible at this time to accelerate applications with OpenOnload or EnterpriseOnload when the adapter is using the capture-packed-stream firmware version.
 This functionality will be available in a future release.
-Users who need Onload should first change the firmware variant on SFN7000 and SFN8000 series adapters.
+Users who need Onload should first change the adapter firmware variant configuration.

-18.10 Sniff Mode in Packed Stream Firmware
+17.11 Sniff Mode in Packed Stream Firmware